Geghard: Proshyan chapel (1283)

-Upper Jhamatun
+Upper Zhamatun (1288)

-The jhamatun of Papak and Ruzukana was hewn in 1288 on a second level, north of the Proshians’ burial-vault, by way of an external staircase (near the door to the gavit).
+The "Upper Zhamatun", was the tomb of Papak Proshyan and his wife Ruzukana, as known from an inscription, but their tombstones have disappeared.
+It was hewn in 1288 on a second level, north of the Proshians’ burial-vault, by way of an external staircase (near the door to the gavit).
 Also carved into the rock, its form reproduces that of a gavit.
 It contains the tombs of the princes Merik and Grigor, and others are known to have been there but have now disappeared.
 An inscription shows it to have been completed in 1288.

 On the southern side of the corridor leading to this jhamatun, numerous crosses are cut.
 The columns hewn in solid rock support rather low semicircular arches fitted into trapeziform frames which, forming a square in the plan, serve as a foundation for the spherical cupola above them with a light opening in its zenith.
 A hole in the back right corner gives a view of the tomb downstairs.

 The acoustics in this chamber are extraordinary.